One-Year OSAP Grace Period for Not-For-Profit Employees

 - Federal, provincial and municipal governments and their agencies

-However, if you work at one of the excluded organizations and the work you do mainly or entirely involves administering their charitable activities (e.g., you raise funds or distribute raised funds for the charity or foundation of the organization), you can still apply for this program.
+- if you are employed by and/or do voluntary work that mainly or entirely involves administering the charitable activities of one of these excluded organizations (e.g., you raise funds or distribute raised funds for the charity or foundation of the organization) for at least 30 hours per week, you can still apply for this program.
+Other employees of these excluded organizations are not eligible for this program.

 Use the Application for One-Year OSAP Grace Period for Not-For-Profit Employees on the OSAP website or request one from the National Student Loans Service Centre (NSLSC).

-Both you and the not-for-profit organization you work for complete sections of the application.
-The organization must:
+Both you and an authorized representative of the not-for-profit organization you work at complete sections of the application.
+The organization’s authorized representative must:

 - Confirm that you meet the eligibility criteria.